Last updated: June 17, 2026

 |---|---|---|

-| Best Starts for Kids | King County families below 85% SMI, with a child 12 or younger, who are not eligible for WCCC and choose a licensed provider. | Families may have to complete a short eligibility form first and wait for an invitation to finish the full application. |
+| Best Starts for Kids | King County families below 85% State Median Income, with a child 12 or younger, who are not eligible for WCCC and choose a licensed provider. | As of the January 2026 update, the program is using a waitlist and a two-step process. |

-| Local scholarships | Families whose provider, school district, employer, college, or community agency has short-term help. | Funds can run out and rules vary by provider or county. |
+| Local scholarships | Families whose school, employer, provider, college, tribe, nonprofit, or community agency has short-term help. | Funds can run out and may not cover registration fees, deposits, or every hour of care. |

 Documents and information to gather